Issue #1: Documentation for Future-Self

 Then do it again for the next decision.
 Build the habit.
 Your future self will thank you.

-And see you in the next one.
+I'm Jakub Zawadzki, and I hope to see you in the next one.